 Explanation: Graham's contraction and release technique expressed emotional and physical intensity through the opposition of expanding and contracting movements, fundamentally changing modern dance.

-Correct Answer: E. Organic architecture
+Correct Answer: B. Organic architecture

 Explanation: Wright's organic architecture emphasized harmony between human habitation and natural environment, with buildings designed to complement their surroundings rather than dominate them.